GitHowTo/githowto-content/pages/en/moving_files.md

 <ul><li>To learn how to move a file within the repository.</li></ul>

 <h2><em>01</em> Move the hello.html file to the <i>lib</i> directory</h2>
-<p>Now we will create the structure of our repository.
+<p>Now we will create the structure in our repository.
 Let us move the page in the lib directory</p>
 <h4 class="h4-pre">Run:</h4>
 <pre class="instructions">mkdir lib
 git mv hello.html lib